 Have Drinks by Candlelight

 A cocktail-based romantic rendezvous is another old standby that New Orleans does better than anywhere else.
-If hi-test is your style, meet your sweetie on Bourbon Street for a candlelit (if somewhat noisy) hurricane drink at Lafitte's Blacksmith Shop Bar, purportedly the oldest bar in North America.
+If high-test is your style, meet your sweetie on Bourbon Street for a candlelit (if somewhat noisy) hurricane drink at Lafitte's Blacksmith Shop Bar, purportedly the oldest bar in North America.

 If you're more of a connoisseur, stop in for a martini and some appetizers at the Bombay Club, which features live piano jazz and swanky curtained private booths.
 Another good option is the elegant Carousel Piano Bar & Lounge in the Hotel Monteleone, which features a rotating bar and an extensive cocktail menu that has all of the New Orleans classics.
 Try the Sazerac, guaranteed to make you feel amorous.

 Take a Horse-Drawn Carriage Ride